CDC: U.S. Suicide Rates Have Climbed Dramatically

 The rise in suicide rates was highest in the central, northern region of the U.S., with North Dakota, for example, seeing a 57.6 percent increase since 1999.
 Nevada was the only state that saw no increase, and Delaware saw the smallest increase which was 5.9 percent.

-The findings are being published in the CDC's Morbidity and Mortality Weekly Report.
+The findings were published in the CDC's Morbidity and Mortality Weekly Report.

 Guns were the most common method used for suicide, accounting for almost half of the people who died.